MetaVGC logo

 • Protect

-Strategy: This build utilizes Draco Meteor as its primary tool for raw Dragon-type damage to secure immediate knockouts on neutral targets.
-The move Hurricane acts as the primary secondary Flying-type STAB, working flawlessly, especially when paired with rain weather support (like Pelipper) to guarantee 100% accuracy.
+Strategy: This build uses Draco Meteor as its primary tool for raw Dragon-type damage to secure immediate knockouts on neutral targets.
+The move Hurricane acts as the primary secondary Flying-type STAB working when paired with rain weather support (like Pelipper) to guarantee 100% accuracy.
 For team utility, Tailwind offers the necessary speed control to turn the game in favor of its allies, while Protect is crucial to shield itself while analyzing the opponent or surviving Double Target attempts.

-Important Meta Limitations: The absolute preference for this special set stems strictly from the rules of Regulation M-A. With the absence of items like Life Orb and Choice Specs, using Draco Meteor requires precision, as the reduction in Special Attack is drastic, and there is no passive damage boost from these items to mitigate losses in subsequent turns.
+Important Meta Limitations: The absolute preference for this special set stems from the rules of Regulation M-A. With the absence of items like Life Orb, choice scarf, Choice Specs, and focus sash using Draco Meteor requires precision, as the reduction in Special Attack is drastic and there is no passive damage boost from these items to offset losses in subsequent turns.

 Physical Scale Shot lines also lose value without Loaded Dice in the format's item pool, while special spreads with Tailwind and Protect offer more consistent game control in the current meta.